-Hi, I’m Eliot Wong-Toi, a PhD Candidate in Statistics at the University of California, Irvine (UCI), advised by Stephan Mandt.
-I will complete my PhD in December 2025 and am currently seeking roles as an Applied Scientist or Data Scientist where I can combine methodological innovation with impactful applications.
+Hi, I’m Eliot Wong-Toi, a recent PhD graduate in Statistics from University of California, Irvine (UCI), where I was advised by Stephan Mandt.
+I am seeking Applied Scientist or Data Scientist roles where I can apply methodological innovation to impactful applications.

 I enjoy working at the intersection of statistical theory, machine learning, and applied data problems.
-My research centers on uncertainty quantification in regression and generative models, covering mean-variance regression, generative uncertainty, and conformal prediction.
-My work has been supported by a Hasso Plattner Institute Research Fellowship.
+My research focuses on uncertainty quantification in regression and generative models, including mean-variance regression, generative uncertainty, and conformal prediction.
+My PhD work was supported in part by a Hasso Plattner Institute Research Fellowship.

 During my PhD, I have applied statistical and machine learning methods across diverse domains, including: